Infrastructure alliance Argo buys U.S. electrical transmisison company

-NEW YORK, Aug 25 (Reuters) - Argo Infrastructure Partners, a partnership which counts California pension fund CalSTRS as an investor, said on Tuesday it completed its first acquisition, a U.S. electrical transmission company.
+NEW YORK (Reuters) - Argo Infrastructure Partners, a partnership which counts California pension fund CalSTRS as an investor, said on Tuesday it completed its first acquisition, a U.S. electrical transmission company.

 Argo bought Cross-Sound Cable Company, which provides supply and capacity interconnection between the New England and Long Island, New York, power grids, Argo said in a statement.